Research Integrity: Safety & Responsible Conduct of Research

 Federal regulations require that Texas Tech have policies and procedures in place to ensure that employees disclose any significant financial interests that may represent an actual or potential conflict of interest in relationship to externally sponsored projects.

 All investigators need to annually disclose significant financial interests with Texas Tech.
-The Investigator Financial Disclosure website provides forms and instructions.
+The Investigator Financial Disclosure website provides instructions.
 For those who have NIH or other Public Health Service grants, Texas Tech follows National Institutes of Health guidelines for financial disclosure.
-If a researcher needs to update or amend the financial disclosure form, contact Amy Baugh, submit a new form or complete the online questionaire.
+Annual disclosure is submitted via the secure online questionnaire.
+Contact Kelsie.Jackson, for additional information.

 Faculty or other personnel who have applied or plan to apply for NIH or other PHS funding must complete training and disclose business or financial interests before submitting proposals or receiving funds.
 Texas Tech's Financial Disclosure office offers assistance, information and training options.